 I have tried several electrolytes and prefer Seeking Health’s.
 Not because I get a kickback from sharing this with you, but because Dr. Ben knows his stuff and his products are blended well for their purpose.

-I like to start with the individual packets so it’s easier to get in the habit of using them daily for a while.
-Then if I like a brand/blend, I purchase the bottle or tub of powder.
+I like to start with the individual packets so it’s easier to get in the habit of using them.
+Then if I find one I like, I purchase the bottle or tub of powder.